bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 - 16GB Micro SD Card, Class 10 (\$8)
 - Micro-USB Power Supply, 5V 2.5A (\$5)
 - [Pi Zero Case](https://flirc.tv/more/flirc-raspberry-pi-zero-case) (\$5--\$15)

+I did all the setup of my Pi Zero W in "headless" mode, so there was no need for plugging in keyboards or displays.
+I installed the latest Raspbian Lite image rather than a full distro with the desktop GUI, since I'd only be accessing the Pi-hole via SSH or the web-based admin dashboard.

+Read the full details in my [Headless Raspberry Pi Zero W Setup]({% post_url 2020-05-20-raspberry-pi-zero-w-setup %}) article.

 ### 2. Install Pi-hole